The Mystery of the Gospel Revealed

 20 Now to him who is able to do far more abundantly than all that we ask or think, according to the power at work within us, 21 to him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen.

-The church is central to God’s great purpose—to display His glory by reconciling people to Himself and to each other.
-When we believe in Christ, we become part of His church that comprises all believers in every time and place, and God’s purpose is fulfilled when we worship and serve Him in a local congregation.
+God’s great purpose is to display His glory by reconciling people to Himself and to each other.
+The church is central to this purpose.
+When we believe in Christ, we become part of His church that comprises all believers in every time and place.
+And God’s purpose is fulfilled when we worship and serve Him in a local congregation.
 Christ loves the church, and if we are His friends, we will love her too.

 What is the first thing that comes to your mind when you hear the word church?
 Stained glass windows?
 Organ music?
 Robes?
 Candles?
 Appeals for money?

 The problem goes deeper than the question of relevance.
-Many say that their faith has been wounded by the church.
+Some people say that their faith has been wounded by the church.
 A pastor or priest failed them, a congregation divided, or someone offended them, and it has been a barrier ever since.

 Churches are communities of sinners in the process of being restored.
-But they include some who will not be in heaven on the Last Day.
-Not everyone who claims that Jesus is their Lord will enter the kingdom of heaven.
+But not everyone who claims that Jesus is their Lord will enter the kingdom of heaven.
 On the Last Day some preachers, ministry leaders, and church members will find themselves outside of God’s kingdom.
 Christ will say to them, “I never knew you” (Matthew 7:23).

 God’s Eternal Purpose

-Alongside the rigorous honesty that confesses and addresses the sins of the church, the Scriptures give us a vision of the church that we desperately need to recover today: “Through the church the manifold wisdom of God might now be made known to the rulers and authorities in the heavenly places.
-This was according to the eternal purpose that he has realized in Christ Jesus our Lord” (Ephesians 3:10–11).
+Alongside the rigorous honesty that confesses and addresses the sins of the church, the Scriptures give us a vision of the church that we desperately need to recover.
+God’s purpose is “that through the church the manifold wisdom of God might now be made known to the rulers and authorities in the heavenly places” (Ephesians 3:10).

-God was drawing people from the nations of the world to Jesus, and gathering them into a new community—the church—that crossed the barriers of race, language, and culture.
+God is drawing people from every nation of the world to Jesus, and gathering them into a new community—the church—that crosses the barriers of race, language, and culture.
 In God’s new community, “there is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” (Galatians 3:28).

-Throughout the history of the world, humanity has tried to achieve this kind of unity.
-We are always trying, and we never succeed.
-But God makes people one in Jesus Christ.
 Think about it!
 Jew and Arab, black and white, young and old, rich and poor all brought together in a new community.
-Bowing before Christ, we discover a profound unity with each other that transcends everything that makes us different.
+The world dreams of this.
+In Christ, we have a profound unity with each other that transcends everything that makes us different.

-Let’s get specific: I’m a Scotsman and proud of it, but I have more in common with a Bedouin woman who loves Jesus than a Scotsman who does not.
+Let’s get specific.
 A Christian professor of astrophysics has more in common with an illiterate believer than with a fellow academic who does not know the Lord.
-A multimillionaire who knows Christ has more in common with the poorest believer in Calcutta than with friends in the yachting club who know nothing of Christ.
-A refined Christian woman who enjoys classical music has more in common with a high school rapper who loves Christ, than she does with her friends at the symphony who have never seen their need of a Savior!
+A multimillionaire who knows Christ has more in common with the poorest believer than with friends in the yachting club who know nothing of Christ.
+A refined Christian woman who enjoys classical music has more in common with a high school rapper who loves Jesus than she does with her friends at the symphony who have never seen their need of a Savior!

-The distinctions of culture, education, and income exist only for time.
-The unity of God’s people is for eternity, and angels gasp when they see God’s wisdom on display through the church (Ephesians 3:10).
+The distinctions of education, income, and culture exist only for a time.
+But the unity of God’s people is eternal, and angels gasp when they see God’s wisdom on display through the church (Ephesians 3:10).

-But what exactly is the church?
-If three Christians meet at a bus stop every morning are they a church?
+What exactly is the church?
+If three Christians meet at a bus stop every morning, are they a church?
 What if they talk about the Bible at Starbucks?
 Is your small group a church?
 Is a Christian family a church?
 And if not, why not?